How to Feed Wild Hyenas in Harar, Ethiopia

 When I kneeled down, he proceeded to put some bloody camel meat on the stick.
 Mmm mmm delicious…

-The hyenas are wild animals, so yeah, it definitely is – we’d be lying if we said it was completely safe.
-However, most of the hyenas are habituated to humans and have likely been fed camel sushi for years.
+The hyenas are wild animals, so yes, feeding them is high risk– we’d be lying if we said it was completely safe.
+However, most of the hyenas are habituated to humans and have likely been fed camel sushi by hyena men for years.

 Given that hyenas are primarily scavengers, it seems unlikely that one would attack you… unless provoked.
 Although, there is a possibility that one may accidently bite or scratch you when trying to feed them.

 Remember, these hyenas aren’t trained, this isn’t the zoo – anything could happen.
 Maybe you leave without a face, who knows…